 With the colder weather arriving, people tend to spend more time indoors and heating bills rapidly increase.
 As a first home buyer, finding ways to save money is important, and ensuring your home is warm and comfortable throughout the winter season does not have to be too costly.
-There are a number of easy things you can do, and all of them have been proven to make a considerable impact when it comes to reducing your winter energy bills.
+There are a number of easy things and ways to keep your home warm this winter.
+All of them have been proven to make a considerable impact when it comes to reducing your winter energy bills.

 Uninsulated homes lose 25 – 35% of their warmth thru the roof.
 When it comes to regulating your home’s temperature, insulation is really a no brainer.
 Apart from the obvious benefit of a warmer house in winter and a cooler house in summer, the savings on your energy bill mean that the insulation will eventually pay for itself; making it a great investment.